 My mom turned 60 this year, and I might be biased, but the woman is aging quite well.
-She's definitely taken an all-natural approach to middle age, preferring to let her hair sprout gray strands instead of hiding it with dye and pointing to the wrinkles that frame her mouth as proof of years spent laughing and smiling.
+She's definitely taken an all-natural approach to middle age, preferring to let her hair sprout gray strands and pointing to the wrinkles that frame her mouth as proof of years spent laughing and smiling.
 There's no right or wrong way to deal with aging, but it seems my own mother has achieved a level of peace with it.

 While her approach is an all-natural one, that doesn't mean she hasn't made any lifestyle changes.
 A yoga teacher, Reiki master, and certified homeopathic practitioner, she carefully cultivates her health and wellness routines, and that's especially true for her diet.
 She credits the foods she eats for her ability to maintain her energy levels, brain and heart health, and overall a healthy lifestyle.

 To combat the downsides of aging, namely a slower metabolism and a loss of estrogen, she meticulously curated a diet that works overtime.
 That includes prioritizing a bunch of superfoods to support everything from her energy levels to her digestive health.
 She's always preaching the benefits of these foods, such as blueberries and green tea, to anyone who will listen (myself included).
 On the flip side, there are a handful of foods and ingredients that she's banned from her diet after years of trial and error.

 Overall, she preaches the importance of adding a variety of fresh, raw, whole foods to her diet and practicing balance (read: not being too strict on herself) and has landed on what she feels is the best diet for women over 60.
 Scroll down to find out which foods are on her blacklist and why.
 Then, discover the foods she fills up her plate with instead.